** Please Note:

 Elohim

 This is the most common of the early titles of HaShem and the first used in the Torah.
-Although "Elohim" is plural in form, the title is construed with a singular verb or adjective.
-This is unusual but not unheard of in Hebrew.
-It is a plural noun in a singular form.
+Although "Elohim" is plural in form as a divine title, it is construed with a singular verb or adjective, which, while unusual, is not unheard of in Hebrew.
+Elohim is a plural noun in a singular form.
 Hebrew scholars debate why this is so.
-Perhaps the most common explanation is that in courtly language the plural form of majesty and excellence is used to acknowledge high dignity or greatness.
-For instance, the Queen says, "We are not amused!" in reference to herself as sovereign of her court.
-This usage in no way implies plurality of the subject.
+Perhaps the most common explanation is that the plural form of majesty and excellence in courtly language acknowledges high dignity or greatness.
+For instance, the Queen says, "We are not amused!" referencing herself as sovereign of her court.
+This usage in no way implies a plurality of the subject.

 This view is supported by the similar use of plurals such as ba'al (master) and adon (lord).
-In Ethiopic, Amlak ("lords") is the common title for the one G-d.
+In Ethiopic, Amlak ("lords") is the common title for the one God.
 The singular Eloah is comparatively rare.
-It is mainly used in poetry and late prose (such as in Job where it is used 41 times).
+It is mainly used in poetry and prose (such as in Job where it is used 41 times).
 The same divine title is found in Arabic as ilah and in Aramaic as elah.
 The singular is used in six places for heathen deities (Divrei Hayamim II 32: 15; Daniel 9: 37, 38; etc.); and the plural also, a few times, either for gods or images (Shemot 9:1, 12:12, 20:3; etc.) or for the One God (Shemot 32:1; Bereishit 31:30, 32; etc.).
-In the great majority of cases both are used as names of the one God of Israel.

-In essence this divine title identifies the G-d of the Torah as the Majestic God over all so called gods.
-It was broadly used prior to the revelation of the Sacred Name.
-The Tanach is abundantly clear that HaShem is Echad (Indivisibly One)..
+In essence, this divine title identifies the God of the Torah as the Majestic God over all so-called gods.
+It was broadly used before the revelation of the Sacred Name.
+The Tanach is abundantly clear that HaShem is Echad (Indivisibly One).

 El

 The title El is synonymous with the English word god.
-It can refer to any god or to the One True G-d depending how it's used in the context.
+Depending on context, it can refer to any god or to the One True God.
 It is used in both singular and plural forms.
-As a title of the One G-d it is normally combined with another word, such as HaShem is "a jealous G-d" and so on.
-HaShem is El 'Elyon ("Most High G-d"), El Shaddai ("Almighty G-d"), El 'Olam ("Everlasting G-d"), El Ḥai ("Living G-d"), El Ro'i ("G-d of Seeing"), El Elohe Israel ("G-d, the G-d of Israel"), El Gibbor ("Mighty G-d") and so on.
+As a title of the One God, it is normally combined with another word, such as HaShem is "a jealous God" and so on.
+HaShem is El 'Elyon ("Most High God"), El Shaddai ("Almighty G-d"), El 'Olam ("Everlasting God"), El Ḥai ("Living God"), El Ro'i ("God of Seeing"), El Elohe Israel ("God, the God of Israel"), El Gibbor ("Mighty God") and so on.
 Such titles bring glory and recognition to the Holy One Who transcends all titles..

 As for the title itself, its origin and meaning are both uncertain.
-Some scholars say the Hebrew root of El suggests the idea, "to be strong" but others argues that this is extremely doubtful because a similar root means "to be in front," "to be foremost," "to lead," "to rule," which would give El the meaning "leader" or "lord."
-But this meaning compounded with words commonly appended to El would it seem redundant so is also questionable.
-Others note that the "e" in El was originally "short" -- as seen in such proper names as Elkanah, Elihu, and in the Assyrian "ilu."
-This is seen as strong evidence against this derivation.
+Some scholars think the Hebrew root of El suggests the idea of "to be strong," but others argue that this is extremely doubtful because a similar root means "to be in front," "to be foremost," "to lead," "to rule," which would give El the meaning "leader" or "lord."
+But this meaning compounded with words commonly appended to El would seem redundant, so it is also questionable.
+Others note that the "e" in El was originally "short" - as seen in such proper names as Elkanah, Elihu, and in the Assyrian "ilu," which could be strong evidence against this derivation.

-As in the case of Elohim, it seems necessary to admit that the original meaning is simply not literally known.
-These words date back to the beginning of human civilization and while we know what they mean in usage, their root details in some cases are lost.
+As in the case of El-ohim, it seems necessary to admit that the original meaning is not known.
+These words date back to the beginning of human civilization, and while we know what they mean in usage, their root details are uncertain.

 Shaddai

-Aside from its connection as El Shaddai ("G-d Almighty"), Shaddai, is also used independently as a name of G-d.
+Aside from its connection as El Shaddai ("God Almighty"), Shaddai, is also used independently as a name of God.
 It occurs mainly in Sefer Iyov, the Book of Job.

 Shaddai is commonly translated as "the Almighty."
-The Hebrew root shadad, from which it is derived, means "to overpower," "to treat with violence," "to lay waste."
+The Hebrew root shadad, from which it derives, means "to overpower," "to treat with violence," "to lay waste."
 This title would properly be used to refer to HaShem as the Devastator or Destroyer.
-While we may prefer to think of HaShem as the "G-d of love," when one is under enemy attack by a strong enemy, as we so often are, there is certainly comfort in knowing that HaShem is also Shaddai!
-He is our side and He is the Devastator of all who stand against His people (Bereishit 12:3)!
+While we may prefer to think of HaShem as the God of love, when a strong enemy attacks, as we often experience, there is certainly comfort in knowing that HaShem is also Shaddai!
+He is our side as the Devastator of all who stand against us (Bereishit 12:3)!

 Elyon

 The title Elyon is used in conjunction with El, with יהוה, with Elohim, and also alone.
-Used in conjunction it suggests that El is the Most High, the Sacred Name is the Most High, and that Elohim is the Most High.
-In all cases it refers to HaShem as the Most High G-d.
+In conjunction with El, Elyon suggests that El is the Most High, the Sacred Name is the Most High, and Elohim is the Most High.
+The title refers to HaShem as the Most High G-d in all cases.
 Evidence suggests that the Phoenicians used this same name for God as 'Eλιον.

 Adonai and Ba'al

-As discussed above, Adonai (the L-rd) is used as a title specifically for the Sacred Name of G-d.
+As discussed above, Adonai (the Lord) is used as a title specifically for the Sacred Name of the God of Israel.
 Apart from its use by the Masorites as a substitution reading of the Sacred Name, the word itself is likely derived from Adoni or "my Lord" and later assumed the usage of a proper title.
-Its simple form Adon means "lord" as in master, and is synonymous with the word ba'al.
+Its simple form Adon means lord as in "master," and is synonymous with the word ba'al.

 The ba'al concept was utilized by certain Pagans to describe their semi-polytheistic belief in a single unknowable god (Ba'al singular) who sends forth demigods (ba'alim) or avatars (and assuras) into the earth for their own purposes, sometimes positive sometimes negative.
 There are lesser gods/ba'alim in charge of rain, harvest, sexuality, and so on.
-These also must be appeased in diverse ways.
-All areas of life according to the Pagans had overseeing spirit beings.
-Most ancient Pagans had their own istadeva or cherished god that presided over the household.
-For instance we know that the household of Muhammad worshiped Hubal-Sin, the moon god of the Sinai, who was later elevated as the monotheistic Allah of Islam.
+These also must be appeased in diverse ways according to the Pagan Nephilim worldview.
+All areas of life, according to the Pagans, had overseeing spirit beings.
+Most ancient Pagans had their own istadeva or cherished God that presided over their households.
+For instance we know that the household of Muhammad worshiped Hubal-Sin, the moon god of the Sinai, who Muhammad later elevated as the monotheistic Allah of Islam.

 The word ba'al was commonly used to indicate ones "master" and in such cases had no connection to the word as used by the Pagans.
 We find it in proper names, such as Jerubbaal, Ishbaal, Meribaal, etc. As an Chassidic Jew I seek instruction from Rabbi Yisroel ben Eliezer, known as the BESHT or the Baal Shem Tov.
 His title means "Master of the Good Name" and certainly has no connection with Ba'al worship.
 Just as not everyone who worships a "god" is worshipping the G-d of Israel, so too with this word.
 Context is vital.